rubysg/singapore/README.md

 - Littering
 - Drugs
 - Chewing gum
-- Drining and eating in public transport.
+- Eating and drinking in public transport.
 You can be fined for it.
 This is especially true for MRT stations and trains.
 - Carry [Durian](http://en.wikipedia.org/wiki/Durian) in public transport

 You *really* don't want to commit crimes here.
 Singapore